Revisiting the Role of Label Smoothing in Enhanced Text Sentiment Classification: Introduction

-In order to validate whether LS can benefit sentiment classification, we conduct extensive experiments on three widely used deep neural network architectures: TextCNN, BERT, and RoBERTa, under two learning schemes: training from scratch and fine-tuning.
-We investigate the performance of LS on six three-class datasets and two binary-class datasets.
-A comparison with the baseline models is also conducted.
-By varying the smoothing parameter, LS approach can outperform the baseline method across all architectures.
+In order to investigate how LS benefits sentiment classification, in this paper we conduct extensive experiments on three widely used deep neural network architectures: TextCNN, BERT, and RoBERTa, under two learning schemes: training from scratch and fine-tuning.
+Our contributions can be summarized as follows: \begin{itemize} \item Through varying the tuning smoothing parameter, LS methods outperform the three baseline architectures on all eight datasets, including six three-class datasets and two binary-class datasets. \item From in-depth analysis, LS can accelerate the training process of deep models with the deployment of soft labels \item LS can produce better hidden representations for training examples as they are easier to distinguishable than those produced by the baseline method. \end{itemize}

 The remaining sections of this paper are organized as follows.
-We first review the related work in Section \hyperlink{S2}{2}.
-Then, in Section \hyperlink{S3}{3}, we propose the application of LS in text sentiment classification, including the definition of the text LS learning problem, the theoretical foundations of text LS learning and the selected deep learning architecture.
-Subsequently, in Section \hyperlink{S4}{4}, we present the experimental results.
-Finally, Section \hyperlink{S5}{5} provides a discussion, and Section \hyperlink{S6}{6} concludes the paper.
+We first review the related works in Section 2.
+Then, in Section 3, we propose the application and deployment of LS in text sentiment classification.
+Subsequently, in Section 4, we present the experimental results on eight sentiment analysis datasets.
+Finally, Section 5 provides a discussion and conclusion of this paper.